 The star Vodka of the British group Diageo has enjoyed stable growth in China.
 In 2010, the vodka producer has acquired a majority stake in Sichuan Chengdu Quanxing Group which owns 39.7% of the baijiu brand Shui Jing Fang which is the oldest manufacturer of baijiu in China.
 The Baijiu represents 96% of all spirits sales in China.
 The goal is to use this brand of baijiu as a springboard to increase the visibility of Smirnoff.

 Diageo has also teamed up with Shui Jing Fang to produce a premium vodka in the city of Chengdu in the southwest of China using a combination of Russian and Chinese techniques.

 Paying tribute to the golden age of China during the 1930’s the vodka was named “Shanghai White.”

 Vodka is made in the Chengdu distillery of Shui Jing Fang.
 It is distilled four times over a period of six months before being bottled and sold at a retail price of U.S. $ 60.

-Smirnoff is also sell primarily in the best bars in major Chinese cities like Shanghai, Guangzhou and Beijing.
+Smirnoff is sold primarily in the best bars in major Chinese cities like Shanghai, Guangzhou, and Beijing.

-Smirnoff is mostly sell in the best expatriates bars and clubs in major Chinese cities like Shanghai, Guangzhou and Beijing.
-I positioning is clearly of a brand for clubbing as you can see with events like the “vodka experience shanghai” launched in 2005.
+Smirnoff is mostly sold in the best expatriates bars and clubs in major Chinese cities like Shanghai, Guangzhou, and Beijing.
+Its positioning is clearly of a brand for clubbing as you can see with events like the “vodka experience shanghai” launched in 2005.

 Belvedere Vodka is a brand of LVMH.
-It entered in the Chinese market in 2005.
-Belvedere Vodka is a premium brand, focusing on a jet-setter imagery but also providing an aristocratic and rustic atmosphere.
+It entered the Chinese market in 2005.
+Belvedere Vodka is a premium brand, focusing on jet-setter imagery but also providing an aristocratic and rustic atmosphere.